-The 2008 Gold Eagle was released during tumultuous times.
+The 2008 Gold Eagle (Buy on eBay) was released during tumultuous times.
 Global financial troubles caused a surging interest in gold which had implications for sales of the Gold Eagle bullion and collector coins.

 During 2008, the price of gold ranged from a low of $712.50 to an all time high of $1,011.25 per ounce.
 Gold reached this high in March before several sharp declines brought the price to its low in October.
 Gold recovered to close the year at $880.25 per ounce, representing a slight gain for the year.